chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 This license grants access to:

+* Unencrypted source code access to our software.
+* Participate in the Chevereto community.
-* Unencrypted source code access to our private GitHub repository for the entire major version cycle.
-Including access to milestones, tags, issues and discussions where you and other users will engage with the dev team.
+* GitHub private repository access, including milestones, tags, issues and discussions where you and other users can engage with the dev team.
-* Access to the Chevereto community.
 * Software support and additional supporting services.

 ## How many licenses I will require?